Send API requests with Postman

 eval(pm.globals.get("jsrsasign-js"));

-const privateKeyString = pm.environment.get("yourPrivateKey");
+const privateKeyString = pm.variables.get("yourPrivateKey");

-const publicKeyBase64String = pm.environment.get("yourPublicApiKeyBase64");
+const publicKeyBase64String = pm.variables.get("yourPublicApiKeyBase64");

 const key = new RSAKey();